 And there you have it: the story of the Norman Conquest told again - this time by a modern version of the Bayeux Tapestry.
 I think it's a marvellous piece of work, totally doing justice to such an amazing event in English history.
 Annette Banks' dedication, discipline and perseverance are as stunning as her artistry and needlework skills.
 And I'm very grateful that I've had the opportunity to see her work during the celebrations for King Harold Day at Waltham Abbey.

-If you'd like to know more about Annette Banks, her reworking of the Bayeux Tapestry and her other wonderful embroideries, please visit her website.
-It's well worth reading.
+If you'd like to hear Annette Banks talking about her reworking of the Bayeux Tapestry please watch this YouTube video.